 Twenty years of civil unrest in Northern Ireland have also served to strengthen my belief that political change is not served by violence.
-Violence is a catalyst of hate, not reform, and, as this stone bears eloquent testimony, violence only creates new divisions among a divided people.
+Violence is a catalyst of hate, not reform, and as this stone bears eloquent testimony, violence only creates new divisions among a divided people.

-This year in Ireland we mark the 300th anniversary of a battle which involved the armies of Europe and took place by the river Boyne in 1690.
+Last year in Ireland we marked the 300th anniversary of a battle which involved the armies of Europe and took place by the River Boyne in 1690.
 For a brief moment the rulers of Europe turned their attention to Ireland as James II and William of Orange met in a fateful encounter.
-In the encounter were Danes, Dutch, Germans, English, French on both sides, and of course Irish on both sides.
-The irony, of course, is that while the peoples which participated in that encounter have long settled their differences, the anniversary still has significance to us in Ireland, representing for some the destruction of liberty while for others the securing of their freedom.
-It is seen by many in Ireland as the beginning of our present problems.
+In the encounter were Danes, Dutch Germans English Franch on both in the Community immediately places in a new context old questions of sovereignty and identity which were themselves European in origin, and provides the basis for a common future.